 This policy creates a behavioral expectation of respect and appropriateness for all university employees, students, and visitors to campus.
 Examples of sexual harassment include, but are not limited to, the following:

-· Sexually suggestive or offensive joking, flirting, or comments
+- Sexually suggestive or offensive joking, flirting, or comments

-· Unwelcome and intentional touching
+- Unwelcome and intentional touching

-· Sexually oriented verbal abuse
+- Sexually oriented verbal abuse

-· Sexually oriented comments about an individual's body
+- Sexually oriented comments about an individual's body

-· Displaying objects or pictures that are sexual in nature
+- Displaying objects or pictures that are sexual in nature

-· Sending sexually explicit or offensive text messages or other communications
+- Sending sexually explicit or offensive text messages or other communications

-Sexual harassment of any kind is contrary to the teachings of The Church of Jesus Christ of Latter-day Saints (including but not limited to The Family: A Proclamation to the World) and the Church Educational System Honor Code, and is considered Sexual Misconduct under this Policy.
+Sexual harassment of any kind is contrary to the teachings of The Church of Jesus Christ of Latter-day Saints (including but not limited to The Family: A Proclamation to the World) and the Church Educational System Honor Code, and is considered to be Sexual Misconduct prohibited under this policy.